HipsterBrown/xs-dev/README.md

 ### ESP8266 SDK install / setup

 This process automates the instructions for downloading all the dependencies for the ESP8266 RTOS SDK.
+These dependencies will be placed in the `~/.local/share/esp` directory, which will be created if it doesn't exist.

 Run script for platform setup: